 In the Media

-In 2011, SCCA House received a Residential Architect Design Merit Award, featured on page 71 of the Residential Architect magazine.
+In 2011, SCCA House received a Residential Architect Design Merit Award, featured in Residential Architect magazine.

 Read what the Seattle Daily Journal of Commerce says about SCCA House.